CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

 ## Alternatives
 ****

+### Handling the Default Unextended Case

 In the preparation of the `BundleTracker` a number of different strategies for handling both the extended (`T` is defined as a non-`Bundle` type) and unextended (default) variants were proposed:

-1. Not wrapping the tracked type in `std::shared_ptr` by default: this removes the issue of storing a shared pointer to a `Bundle` object, but no longer allows the implementation to subclass `BundleAbstractTracked` without modification.
+1. **(CHOSEN)** Not wrapping the tracked type in `std::shared_ptr` by default: this removes the issue of storing a shared pointer to a `Bundle` object, but no longer allows the implementation to subclass `BundleAbstractTracked` without modification.

 2. Using variadic templates: This would allow for overloading methods for the extended vs. the default cases, but creates complexity and removes the ability for the user to choose whether to track a `Bundle` in the default case (the null or not-null return from `AddingBundle`).
 Overloading the callbacks also deviates from the OSGi spec.

 3. Do not implement the `BundleTracker`: while a workaround already exists in DeclarativeServices that works most of the time, it is not guaranteed to continue working as the use of it grows over time.
 Fixing the race in the DeclarativeServices implementation requires a `BundleTracker`.

+### Value-type Return from AddingBundle

+The lack of a `std::shared_ptr` wrapper for tracked objects in the `BundleTracker` creates a challenge for `AddingBundle` in the `BundleTrackerCustomizer`.
+In the OSGi specification, users can return either an object reference or a null reference from `AddingBundle` to indicate whether to track or not track the object.
+This maps to `std::shared_ptr` and `nullptr` in the `ServiceTracker`, but tracked objects in the `BundleTracker` are value-types and not pointers by default.
+To address this issue, the following solutions were proposed:

+1. **(CHOSEN)** Using `std::optional`: `std::optional` is a C++17 feature that allows the user to encode a either a value or a `std::nullopt`.
+These two states for the optional allow for the user to either return an object or decide not to track the object by returning `std::nullopt`.
+This maps naturally to the OSGi spec and requires no additional work for clients to adapt their objects for tracking.

+2. Requiring override to operator `bool()`: If operator `bool()` is required to be an assessment of object validity (meaning all valid objects must evaluate to `true`), it can be used to decide whether to track objects.
+If a user does not want to track a `Bundle`, they return an invalid object from `AddingBundle`.
+This places unnecessary requirements upon the users of `CppMicroServices` however, and is less straightforward than `std::optional`.

+3. Using predicate lambdas: By allowing the user to provide their own function to the `AddingBundle` return value, they can choose their own logic for deciding whether to track an object.
+This is cumbersome since the actual decision is moved out of the `AddingBundle`s function body.
+It is also a violation of the OSGi spec.

 ## Unresolved questions
 ****